En3rG/HaliteIII/notes.md

 ## End game
-* All ships must return to shipyard/docks to maximize halite
+* All ships must return to shipyard/docks to maximize halite harvested
     * Avoid collisions
-    * Move ships closest to shipyard/docks
+    * Move ships closest to shipyard/docks first
         * Select cheapest cell to move to
         * If no other ships taking its spot, can still mine instead of going home right away
+        * If no other ships around or close by, and still very close to shipyard/dock, go harvest